torvalds/linux/Documentation/networking/representors.rst

         action tunnel_key unset action mirred egress redirect dev $REP_DEV

-where ``LOCAL_IP`` is an IP address bound to ``PORT_DEV``, and ``REMOTE_IP`` is another IP address on the same subnet, mean that packets sent by the VF should be VxLAN encapsulated and sent out the physical port (the driver has to deduce this by a route lookup of ``LOCAL_IP`` leading to ``PORT_DEV``, and also perform an ARP/neighbour table lookup to find the MAC addresses to use in the
+where ``LOCAL_IP`` is an IP address bound to ``PORT_DEV``, and ``REMOTE_IP`` is aanalther IP address on the same subnet, mean that packets sent by the VF should be VxLAN encapsulated and sent out the physical port (the driver has to deduce this by a route lookup of ``LOCAL_IP`` leading to ``PORT_DEV``, and also perform an ARP/neighbour table lookup to find the MAC addresses to use in the